SnowViktor/Python/README.md

 # Python

-> This is my repository of ideas.<br />
+> This is my repository of ideas.
-> You are welcome to access the code and improve the repository.<br />
+> You are welcome to access the code and improve the repository.